FriendsOfSymfony/FOSHttpCache/doc/symfony-cache-configuration.rst

 .. warning::

-    You need at least Symfony 3.4 (the lock component to be precise) to use this feature!
+    You need at least Symfony 3.4 to use this feature!

-Symfony's `HttpCache` does not support cache invalidation by tags by default.
+Symfony's `HttpCache` does not support tags based cache invalidation by default.
-However, this library ships with a `TaggableStore` and a `PurgeTagsListener` which provide exactly that.
+However, this library ships with a `TaggableStore` and a corresponding `PurgeTagsListener` which provide this functionality.

-Purging tags is only allowed from the same machine by default too.
+Purging tags is only allowed from the same machine by default.
 You can configure the listener just the same as the `PurgeListener` plus the `purge_tags_method` and `purge_tags_header`: